西江月.梅花 My Plum Blossom

 A born beauty will need no make-up tips.

-No snow or rain can change her crimson lips.
+No snow or rain can fade the cherry lips.

 She’s a cloud at dawn, free of attachments,